wattaniwan/699-Worshop-4Feb-2024/pre-req.md

 ```

-- **Create BigQuery dataset** when xxx : last 3 digits of your student id
+- **Create BigQuery dataset**: xxx is last 3 digits of your student id

 ```
 bq mk dsongcpxxx